 Getting a major bombshell Barbie blowout requires starting from the beginning.
 Get your hands on a good volumizing shampoo and conditioner and follow up with a volumizing primer like this one from Virtue Labs.
 Applying the primer generously to the roots (wet or dry) and blow drying it in with your hands will have your hair reaching for the sky in no time.

 Long hair is a prerequisite for some updo styles, like these double dutch braids.
 Split the hair down the center to create two french braids.
 From there, either secure ends with elastics or wrap your ends up into two buns and secure with hairpins.

 Ultimate Top Knot

 Long hair can provide a lot of natural volume when it's all pooled together tightly, like this ballerina top knot.
 Flip your head upside down and spray your hairbrush with hairspray, keeping good tension as you pull your hair together in order to eliminate bumps.

 Super soft layers call for super soft color.
 With an effortless color and cut combo that looks this natural, you can stretch your salon visits to every six months at minimum.

 Who says face framing bits around the hairline have to be short?
 Nobody, that's who.
 We love seeing Jessica Alba embracing these long cascading bits around her face.
 Add a scarf wrap into the mix and a good view to channel the ultimate, laid-back vacation vibes.

 Long hair doesn't always cascade down.
 Sometimes it cascades out.
 Which ever way it falls, we vote to just let it all hang out.

 Bows on Bows

-The queen of bows, Nell Diamond, who also has the longest hair in all the land, launched some of her very own hair accessories—equipped with bows, of course —to accompany the nap dresses and silk pillowcases of her bedding brand, Hill House Home.
+The queen of bows, Nell Diamond, who also has some of the longest hair in all the land, launched some of her very own hair accessories—equipped with bows, of course —to accompany the nap dresses and silk pillowcases of her brand, Hill House Home.